Denolle-Lab/seismicloud/README.md

 - tutorials/TutorialS3.pdf: creating a Batch Pool of virtual machines/nodes

 4. The python environment needed to run the scripts is described in docker.yml.
 We note that the mpi4py package requires a local installation of MPI.
-5. The file to build the container image with Docker is Dockerfile.
+5. The data and code used to make Figures 4-6 in the manuscript can be found in /figures.

 #### Building the Docker image:
 For this repository, this currently happens automatically with GitHub Actions with every commit to the 'main' branch.